 The tests are administered in the hospital’s new state-of-the art Pediatric Pulmonary Function Lab, situated in the newly opened Ambulatory Care Building on the hospital’s family-friendly main campus in Schenley Park, just outside of Coral Gables.

-You’ll be confident knowing that tests are performed and interpreted by experts specially trained and highly experienced in testing and evaluating children.
+You’ll be confident knowing that pulmonary function tests are performed and interpreted by experts specially trained and highly experienced in testing and evaluating children.
 No one knows children, like the physicians and staff at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 Here are some of the tests offered through the Pulmonary Function Lab:

 Hard-to-Diagnose Asthma Patients

 The MCH Cardiopulmonary Function Lab offers three specialized Bronchial Challenge Tests to confirm the presence or absence of bronchial hyperactivity in children.
 Bronchial Challenge Testing is indicated for the diagnosis of bronchial airway hyperactivity in subjects who do not have clinically apparent asthma.
 Bronchial challenge testing is an objective means to help you establish a diagnosis of asthma.
 A negative Bronchial Challenge Test result can rule out asthma as a potential etiology with a high degree of accuracy.
 By ruling out asthma as a causative factor in patient presentation, practitioners can work up an alternative diagnosis and avoid unnecessary medications or costs for patients.